jspsych/jsPsych/docs/plugins/jspsych-canvas-keyboard-response.md

 # jspsych-canvas-keyboard-response

-This plugin can be used to draw an image on a JavaScript canvas element, which can be useful for displaying parametrically defined shapes, and records responses generated with the keyboard.
+This plugin can be used to draw a stimulus on a JavaScript canvas element, which can be useful for displaying parametrically defined shapes, and records responses generated with the keyboard.
 The stimulus can be displayed until a response is given, or for a pre-determined amount of time.
 The trial can be ended automatically if the subject has failed to respond within a fixed length of time.

 ## Parameters